Steve Scalise Makes Emotional Return to Congress After June Shooting

 “That told me that they immediately engaged the shooter,” Scalise said.
 “They not only saved my life but the lives of others in the chamber” who were participating in the practice.

 Bailey, who accompanied Scalise to Capitol Hill, received a standing ovation.
-Grimer was unable to attend.
+Griner was unable to attend.

 “David, you are my hero,” Scalise told him.
 “You saved my life, thank you so much.”